Refinitiv/Real-Time-SDK/Java/README.md

 	-Djavax.net.debug=all

-This provides SSL/TLS details that can be useful if SSL/TLS handshake failed
+This provides TLS details that can be useful if TLS handshake failed

 # Obtaining the Refinitiv Field Dictionaries